 3. Improved Bone Health in Kids and Teens with Vitamin K2 Supplement

 Bone mineral content in girls aged 3-16 years of age is strongly related to markers of vitamin K2 status (uncarboxylated osteocalcin).
-Children in adolescent years also have improved bone mineral content if their vitamin K status improves in their blood (carboxylated oxteocalcin).
+Children in their adolescent years also have improved bone mineral content if their vitamin K status improves in their blood (carboxylated oxteocalcin).

 Children with a disease called beta thalassemia have poor bone strength and density, making this condition life-threatening.
-In a pilot study of 20 children with beta thalassemia, those receiving a vitamin K2 supplement (MenaQ7) at 50 micrograms and a prescription form of vitamin D3 had less osteoporosis and osteopenia at the end of the 1-year study.
+In a pilot study of 20 children with beta-thalassemia, those receiving a vitamin K2 supplement (MenaQ7) at 50 micrograms and a prescription form of vitamin D3 had less osteoporosis and osteopenia at the end of the 1-year study.

 4. Vitamin K2 Supplements as MenaQ7 Improves a Marker of Bone Density in Kids